dynamic-and-active-systems-lab/airspy_channelize/README.md

 ### Setup for building a compiled executable
 The `airspy_channelize` function can be converted to an executable using Matlab Coder.
 In this way the channelizer will not require Matlab to run.
 Steps to build:

-* Start from root airspy_channelize direction
 * Run 'airspy_channelize_codegen_script.m' in Matlab.
 This will create the codegen directory of source code.
-* Run 'make -f matlab-coder-utils/Makefile PRODUCT_NAME=airspy_channelize' at the command prompt.
+* Run 'make -f matlab-coder-utils/Makefile PRODUCT_NAME=airspy_channelize' from the root airspy_channelize directory at the command prompt.
 This will create an 'airspy_channelize' executable.

 ## Basic Operation
 ### Starting the program